nikhilbatta/WordCounter/README.md

     <dd>Don't check for partial matches<dd>
     </dl>
     <dl>
-  <dt>If user enters more than one word to compare then will throw a message and prompt to re-enter</dt>
+  <dt>If user enters more than one word to compare then will prompt to re-enter</dt>
     <dd>Input = "fire play".
 "I'm a firefighter" </dd>
     <dd>Output = " only enter in one word, not multiple" </dd>
     <dd>To see if the user has entered in multiple words<dd>